-Day 6 of 12 tales form behind the lens: Peachy Champagne Spritzer
+Day 6 of 12 tales from behind the lens: Peachy Champagne Spritzer

 Hello again and welcome to the halfway point of 12 tales from behind the lens.
 Today’s picture is the most delicious of drinks recipes for a Peachy Champagne Spritzer.
 This pretty little glass of tasty bubbles popped out of the lovely Mrs T’s imagination.
-We don’t do a lot of drinks on Wilde Orchard and when they’re this pretty I wonder why not.
+We don’t do a lot of drinks on Salted Mint and when they’re this pretty I wonder why not.

 - The bubbles in the drink itself